Free Auto Insurance Comparison

 This is where profits and losses enter the picture.

-Reported profits and losses of car insurance companies provide an interesting perspective and surface many curiosities about how these companies manage claims for the different types of coverage.
+Reported profits and losses of auto insurance companies provide an interesting perspective and surface many curiosities about how these companies manage claims for the different types of coverage.

 Many of these questions can be answered by looking at loss ratios for each company, which we will examine later.
 For now, let’s look at state level data.